d3b4g/leonids/_posts/2020-07-17-ropmev2 - Challenge.md

 title:  "RopMev2 - Challenge"
 date:   2020-07-17 14:07:20
 categories: [ROP]
-excerpt: "This is a recently retired pwn challenge from hackthebox."
+excerpt: "This is a recently retired binary exploitation (pwn) challenge from hackthebox."

 comments: true
 ---